University Entrance Option

 Meet Competitive Average

-- You will take a minimum of four credit courses in the Fall semester.
+- You must take a minimum of four credit courses in the Fall semester.

 - You can take a maximum of 30 credits (generally 10 courses) in University Entrance Option.
 Credit classes are University level courses.
 Upgrading classes are non-credit and do not count toward the 30 credit maximum.
 Using your 30 credits wisely involves purposeful planning to increase your chances of future admission to a program.